voxlz/kanjiken-kanjivg/my_code/kanji.md

 #### Weird radicals

 * ?   | 龶  There does not seem to be a fullsize version of this positional...
+* 耒  is a radical but all joyo kanji that use it have a straight line at the top.
+* 竹 | 𥫗 ?

+#### Written vs Unicode

+To make matters worse, some characters are written differently from how they are precented in unicode.
+This is the case for 人, 八, 入, and possibly more.
+I will use the hand written strokes of these characters, since stroke order only matters when writing by hand, and we already care about that.

 ### Shiny (shinjitai) kanji